 Atop Berthoud Pass, you can hike up to the top of the ridge and enjoy expansive views of the Rockies in all directions.
+To the west, you can hike up the Continental Divide and follow Vasquez Ridge nearly 14 miles back into the Winter Park Ski area.
+If you head up the top of Berthoud Pass to the east, again following the CDT, you'll scale Mount Flora, Mount Eva, and James Peak, all 13ers.
 On the eastern slope of Berthoud Pass, actually in Clear Creek County, lies one of my favorite late summer hiking trails – Bulter Gulch.
 In late July this area can be filled with Columbine, paintbrush, elephant tusks, and a myriad of other wildflowers.
 Along Highway 40 as it leads northwest down into Winter Park, several hiking trails are on the left that follow First Creek and Second Creek.

 Turn on Highway 34 and head to Grand Lake and you'll pass several of the area's beautiful lakes - Lake Granby, Shadow Mountain, and Grand Lake.
 Behind Lake Granby about 10 miles down a dirt road is Monarch Lake.
-From this point, you can hike into the Indian Peaks Wilderness area and enjoy some of the more remote and unseen areas of Grand County.
-Lone Eagle Peak is one of those hidden gems, a nearly 12,000' jagged peak that rises above Mirror and Crater Lake that requires a 16 mile round trip to reach.
+From this point, you can hike into and access the Indian Peaks Wilderness area and enjoy some of the more remote and unseen areas of Grand County.
+Lone Eagle Peak is one of those hidden gems, a nearly 12,000' jagged peak that rises above Mirror and Crater Lakes.
+A 16 mile round trip is required to reach this stunning Rocky Mountain location.
 Along the Cascade Falls trail that connects with Monarch Lake Loop, miles of Cascade Creek flow and form several stunning waterfalls.

 I hope you enjoy these scenes taken around Winter Park and Grand County.
 If you have any questions about the images and photographs in this gallery, please do not hesitate to contact me.